 Can we refreeze meat that has been thawed?

 You should never refreeze food that has been previously thawed, as this increases the number of bacteria on the product.

 It's best to thaw your meat, cook it - killing the bacteria - and refreeze it afterwards.

 Maillard, online butcher

-At Maillard, all our products are sent to you in a vacuum skin-pack, 100% watertight.
+At Maillard, all our products are sent to you in a sous-vide packaging.
 We recommend thawing your product in this package to keep the juice and flavours inside.